atomicdata-dev/atomic-data-docs/src/core/concepts.md

 It is a URL that points to an Atomic [Property](../schema/classes.md#Property).
 For example `https://example.com/createdAt` or `https://example.com/firstName`.
 <!-- Making this a requirement is what makes Atomic Data typed and semantic -->
-The Property MUST be a URL, and that URL MUST resolve to an Atomic Property.
+The Property field MUST be a URL, and that URL MUST resolve to an Atomic Property, which contains information about the Datatype.

 ## Value